grauwoelfchen/untertiteln/README.md

 % protoc --go_out=plugins=grpc:. ./proto/{streaming|sync}_recognize.proto
 ```

 ## License

-GNU GPL v3

-Untertiteln
-Copyright (c) 2016 Yasuhiro Asaka
+Copyright (c) 2016-2017 Yasuhiro Asaka

-This program is free software: you can redistribute it and/or modify
+This program is free software:
+you can redistribute it and/or modify it under the terms of the
-it under the terms of the GNU General Public License as published by
+GNU General Public License as published by the
-the Free Software Foundation, either version 3 of the License, or
+Free Software Foundation, either version 3 of the License, or
 (at your option) any later version.

 This program is distributed in the hope that it will be useful,